 Course changes are permitted during the first two weeks of a course.
-Students must see a counsellor to request a change.
+Students must meet with IRHS's academic advisor to request a change.

 HOMEWORK, EXAMS, AND RETESTS

 Students are advised to establish a home and/or school study plan at the beginning of each term.
 The plan should permit comfortable time for both homework and review.
 The suggested length of time recommended for homework/study in each grade is as follows: